microbiomedata/nmdc-edge/README.md

 #### Running the Watcher

-We run the watcher using `nohup` (No Hangup) - this prevents the watcher process from being terminated when the user's terminal session ends
+We run the watcher using `nohup` (No Hangup) - this prevents the watcher process from being terminated when the user's terminal session ends.
+This will cause stdout and stderr to be written to a file names `nohup.out` in addition to being written to the `watcher.log` file.

 1. change to the working `prod` or `dir` directory
 2. `export NMDC_LOG_LEVEL=INFO`